Cinnamaldehyde: Miscellaneous uses

 Cinnamaldehyde is a corrosion inhibitor for steel and other alloys.
 It is believed to form a protective film on the metal surface.

+In addition to flavor and fragrance applications, cinnamaldehyde is used in small amounts as a natural preservative in cosmetic and personal care formulations.
+It exhibits mild antimicrobial and antioxidant activity that helps extend product shelf life.

 Derivatives

 Numerous derivatives of cinnamaldehyde are commercially useful.
 Dihydrocinnamyl alcohol (3-phenylpropanol) occurs naturally but is produced by double hydrogenation of cinnamaldehyde.
 It has the fragrances of hyacinth and lilac.
 Cinnamyl alcohol similarly occurs naturally and has the odor of lilac but can be also produced starting from cinnamaldehyde.
 Dihydrocinnamaldehyde is produced by the selective hydrogenation of the alkene subunit. α-Amylcinnamaldehyde and α-hexylcinnamaldehyde are important commercial fragrances, but they are not prepared from cinnamaldehyde.
 Hydrogenation of cinnamaldehyde, if directed to the alkene, gives hydrocinnamaldehyde.
+Aldol condensation of cinnamaldehyde with acetone forms dicinnamalacetone, which is used as an indicator.
+Cinnamonitrile can be produced by an elimination reaction of various oximes derived from cinnamaldehyde.
+It is used in fragrance products.

 Toxicology

 Cinnamaldehyde is used in agriculture because of its low toxicity, but it is a skin irritant.
-Cinnameldahyde may cause allergic contact stomatitis in sensitised individuals, however allergy to the compound is believed to be uncommon.
+Cinnamaldehyde may cause allergic contact stomatitis in sensitised individuals, however allergy to the compound is believed to be uncommon.

+Cinnamaldehyde can contain traces of styrene, which arises during storage or transport.
+Styrene especially forms in high humidity and high temperatures.

 DNA repair

 Cinnamaldehyde is a dietary antimutagen that effectively inhibits both induced and spontaneous mutations.
 Experimental evidence indicates that cinnamaldehyde induces a type of DNA damage in the bacterium Escherichia coli and in human cells that elicits recombinational DNA repair that then reduces spontaneous mutations.

-In mice, X-ray induced chromosome aberrations were reduced when cinnamaldehyde was given orally to the mice after X-ray irradiation, perhaps due to cinnamaldehyde stimulated DNA repair.
+In mice, X-ray–induced chromosome aberrations were reduced when cinnamaldehyde was given orally to the mice after X-ray irradiation, perhaps due to cinnamaldehyde-stimulated DNA repair.

+Biological effects

+Cinnamaldehyde is a bioactive electrophile that activates the transient receptor potential ankyrin 1 (TRPA1) ion channel, a chemosensory receptor expressed in sensory neurons and in the gastrointestinal tract.
+TRPA1 detects pungent or irritant compounds such as those found in cinnamon, mustard oil, and clove, producing the characteristic warming or burning sensation associated with these spices.
+In the gastrointestinal tract, TRPA1 activation by cinnamaldehyde influences the release of serotonin from enterochromaffin cells, linking chemical irritation with gut motility and sensory signaling.
+Because of this interaction, dietary cinnamaldehyde and other TRPA1 agonists are being studied for their potential to modulate gut–brain communication, relieve symptoms of irritable bowel syndrome (IBS), and alter visceral pain perception in humans.